ceramic-mug/ceramic-mug.github.io/_posts/2021-03-27-EasterWeek.md

 Generally, Christian holidays, and the rituals that accompany them, are all about **remembering** something that God has done.
 Specifically, Christians celebrate and **remember** those things that have been documented and transmitted in the form of written word in the Bible.

 *Note: I will use the New Revised Standard Version (NRSV) for all quotations from the Bible.
-The NRSV is the Egnlish translation [most commonly used by Biblical scholars.](https://en.wikipedia.org/wiki/Modern_English_Bible_translations)*
+The NRSV is the English translation [most commonly used by Biblical scholars.](https://en.wikipedia.org/wiki/Modern_English_Bible_translations)*

 # 🌿 What is Palm Sunday?